dart-lang/build/docs/faq.md

 If you need other configurations in addition to dev and release, you can define multiple `build.yaml` files.
 For instance if you have a `build.debug.yaml` file you can build with `--config debug` and this file will be used instead of the default `build.yaml`.
-The dev and release flavors still apply. `pub run build_runner serve --config debug` will use the `dev_options` in `build.debug.yaml`, while `pub run build_runner build --config debug --release` will use the `release_options` in `build.debug.yaml`.
+The dev and release flavors still apply. `dart run build_runner serve --config debug` will use the `dev_options` in `build.debug.yaml`, while `dart run build_runner build --config debug --release` will use the `release_options` in `build.debug.yaml`.

 Only one build flavor can be built at a time.
 It is not possible to have